Tower City Center Mall, Cleveland, OH: Exploring the Iconic Site

 Entertainment options expanded in 2001 with the opening of the Time Warner Cable Amphitheater along the Cuyahoga River.

-This outdoor venue hosted concerts and events, adding to the appeal of Tower City Center as a destination for both shopping and entertainment.
+This outdoor venue hosted concerts and events, adding to Tower City Center’s appeal as a destination for shopping and entertainment.
 The complex’s strategic location made it a hub for various activities, from gambling to live performances.

 The closure of the Higbee’s department store in January 2002 marked another turning point.
 Forest City Enterprises and other stakeholders sought new ways to revitalize the space.